Robin McCarthy Art Psychotherapist pg. art psychotherapy. HCPC reg and BAAT.

-When there are no words to express how you feel, painting and drawing can provide an outlet a support or just "time out".
+When there are no words to express how one feels, painting and drawing can provide an outlet or just "time out".
 A picture really can be worth a thousand words.
 I have 25 years experience of practicing as an art psychotherapist and more recently as a clinical supervisor.
 I won an award in 2016 for innovation in my work as a senior art psychotherapist within the NHS.
 I also run an art therapy studio based in Hereford.
 I have experience in online therapy and clinical supervision.
 I am particularly interested in working with people who are experiencing issues such as anxiety, depression, loss and grief.
 I offer a free 15 minute telephone consultation.

 I am registered with HCPC and BAAT and adhere to their codes of ethics.